Three-Majorana Cotunneling Interferometer for Non-Abelian Braiding and Topological Quantum Gate Implementation: Cotunneling-Assisted Braiding Protocol

 The operators $A_{\alpha\alpha'}$ appearing in this equation are defined as $A_{\alpha\alpha'} = t_{R,\alpha \alpha'} + \mathcal{O}_{\alpha\alpha'}$, combining the direct tunneling and cotunneling pathways.
 For the unbiased leads we considered here, the dissipation rate $\Gamma_{\alpha\alpha'}$ is given by $\Gamma_{\alpha\alpha'} = 2\pi \nu^{2}T$, where $\nu$ is the density of states of the lead and $T$ is the lead temperature.
 This approach captures both the coherent dynamics and the dissipation through the fermionic leads.
 A detailed derivation of this master equation can be found in Appendix~\ref{app:deriv lindblad master equation}.

-For the NOT gate, as demonstrated in the last subsection there are two implementations: The first approach, referred to as the ``standard" method, employs Protocol~\ref{protocol:standard} where each individual braiding operation $B_{10}$ is decomposed into half-braidings with echo protection.
+For the NOT gate, as demonstrated in the last subsection there are two implementations: The first approach, referred to as the ``standard" method, employs Protocol~\ref{protocol:standard} where each individual braiding operation $B_{10}$ is decomposed into operations $B_{10}(\pi/4)$ with echo protection.
 Since the NOT gate requires two braiding operations $B_{10}^2$, this method applies $\pi$-flux twice.
 The second approach, referred to as the ``simplified" method, employs Protocol~\ref{protocol:simplified} directly to the entire NOT gate operation $B_{10}^2$ as a unified process.
 This method treats the two braiding operations as a single sequence and applies echo protection only once, making it more efficient while achieving the same dynamic phase cancellation.

 The standard method, as illustrated in Fig.~\ref{fig:not_gate_simulation_long}(a-b), employs two identical braiding operations $B_{01}$, each with a duration $T_{\mathrm{braid}}$.
-Each braiding operation is further decomposed into two half-braiding segments of duration $T_{\mathrm{braid}}/2$.
+Each braiding operation is further decomposed into two operations $B_{01}(\pi/4)$ of duration $T_{\mathrm{braid}}/2$.

-To prevent unwanted dynamic phase accumulation during idle periods, the control parameters are initialized and terminated with all reference tunneling parameters set to zero for each half-braiding segment.
-As demonstrated in Fig.~\ref{fig:not_gate_simulation_long}(a-b) and supported by \eq{eq:Delta_coupling_via_tunneling}, each half-braiding sequence follows a specific coherent coupling evolution: $\Delta_{10} \rightarrow \Delta_{21} \rightarrow \Delta_{21}+\Delta_{20} \rightarrow \Delta_{10}$.
+To prevent unwanted dynamic phase accumulation during idle periods, the control parameters are initialized and terminated with all reference tunneling parameters set to zero for each operation.
+As demonstrated in Fig.~\ref{fig:not_gate_simulation_long}(a-b) and supported by \eq{eq:Delta_coupling_via_tunneling}, each operation follows a specific coherent coupling evolution: $\Delta_{10} \rightarrow \Delta_{21} \rightarrow \Delta_{21}+\Delta_{20} \rightarrow \Delta_{10}$.
 The intermediate step $\Delta_{21}+\Delta_{20}$ is achieved by simultaneously activating $t_{R21}$ and $t_{R20}$ to identical values.
 This precise tuning is facilitated by the correspondence between cotunneling coherent coupling and quantum interference contribution to conductance discussed in Sec.~\ref{subsec:interference_coupling}.